northwestchill/band/content/post/post.1.en.md

 +++
-title = 'Primis eget imperdiet lorem' slug = 'post1'
+title = 'NWC @ The Eagles Club in Gig Harbor' slug = 'post1'
-image = 'images/pic03.jpg'
+image = 'images/bg.jpg'
-description = 'Example of post with missing date property but with pic.' disableComments = true
+description = 'Come join us at the Eagles Club.' disableComments = true
 +++
 Example of post with missing date property but with pic.